awaistoor/Filmania/README.md

 - Different data models are used to decouple each layer.
 - Single Activity with fragment is used.
 - `Mockito` is used to unit test each layer.
+- Dark Mode is supported in the app.

 #### Further enhancements